jyxi7676/STtools/README.md

 * Step 3 takes whitelist.txt, transcriptomic fastq.gz files and reference genome as input and runs STARsolo alignment; this step outputs digital expression matrix
 * Step 4 takes DGE from Step 3 and output Seurat object with collapsed DGE of simple square grids
 * Step 5 takes DGE from Step 3 and output Seurat object with collapsed DGE of square grids from sliding window strategy
-* Step 6 takes DGE(Velocyto) from Step 3 and generate subcellular plots showing pattern of spliced/unspliced reads
+* Step 6 takes in RDS file from Step 4 and Step 5 as input and performs dimension reduction, clustering and conducts refernece mapping with simple square grids as query
-* Step 7 (add)
+* Step 7 takes DGE(Velocyto) from Step 3 and generate subcellular plots showing pattern of spliced/unspliced reads